mockko/wi/README.md

 License
 -------

 MIT license: basically, you can do whatever you want with the code and artwork.
+See LICENSE for details.

 Authors